Teachers Arrested for DUI

 When a public or private school teacher is arrested for DUI, they have to worry about three pending actions:

 - the criminal case in court for the pending DUI charge;

 - the administrative suspension of their driver’s license at the DHSMV; and

 - disciplinary action against their license as a certified educator.

-If a crash occurs or if anyone is injured in the incident, it might receive media attention.
+If a crash occurs or if anyone is injured in the incident, the case might receive media attention.
 Even without media attention, the school might be alerted to the arrest and immediately open an investigation into the incident.
 In some cases, the teacher is required to immediately report the arrest to their supervisor.

-The disciplinary action might also be triggered by Florida Statute §1012.797, if a local law enforcement agency is required to report the school employees the arrest to the appropriate school superintendent within 48 hours.
+The disciplinary action might also be triggered by Florida Statute §1012.797, if a local law enforcement agency is required to report the arrest of the school employee to the appropriate school superintendent within forty-eight (48) hours.
 The arrest must be reported when it involves accusations of child abuse or drug possession.

 In these cases, Pam Stewart, as the Commissioner of Education, will file an Administrative Complaint seeking suspension, revocation, permanent revocation, or other action against your Florida educator’s certificate.

 The DUI defense attorneys at Sammis Law Firm understand the reporting requirements and procedures in disciplinary actions that might follow the resolution of the criminal case in court.
 If you report entering a plea or being convicted of a crime, it will trigger a disciplinary hearing that might lead to the Department of Education imposing sanctions against your Florida Educator Certificate.

 Lawyers for Teachers Charged with DUI in Tampa, FL